Eric Murray (American football): 2024

 On March 12, 2024, the Houston Texans signed Murray to a one–year, $1.75 million contract extension that includes $425,000 guaranteed and a signing bonus of $300,000.
 Throughout training camp, Murray competed against Jimmie Ward and 2024 third round pick (78th overall) Calen Bullock to be a starting safety.
 He also competed to be the starting nickelback.
 Defensive coordinator Matt Burke elected to move starting strong safety Jalen Pitre into the slot in nickel situations with Murray replacing Pitre at his normal safety position.
 Head coach DeMeco Ryans named Murray a backup safety to begin the season behind starters Jalen Pitre and Jimmie Ward.
 He was named the primary nickelback in situations that necessitated a fifth defensive back.

 In Week 6, Murray had seven combined tackles (four solo), made one pass deflection, and had his lone interception of the season on a pass by Drake Maye to running back Antonio Gibson during a 41–21 win at the New England Patriots.
 On October 27, 2024, he had seven combined tackles (five solo) and set a new career-high with three pass deflections as the Texans defeated the Indianapolis Colts 23–20.
 In Week 16, Murray set a season-high with ten combined tackles (eight solo) during a 19–27 loss at the Kansas City Chiefs.
 He finished the season with 75 combined tackles (50 solo), set a career-high with ten pass deflections, had one sack, and made one interception in 17 games and 14 starts.
 He shared starts with rookie Calen Bullock throughout the season due to Jimmie Ward missing ten games throughout the season due to injuries.
 He received an overall grade of 61.7 from Pro Football Focus, which ranked 101st amongst 171 qualifying safeties in 2024.

 Jacksonville Jaguars

-On March 12, 2025, the Jacksonville Jaguars signed Murray to a three–year, $19.50 million contract that includes $12.00 million guaranteed, $10.00 million guaranteed upon signing, and an initial signing bonus of $5.00 million.
+On March 12, 2025, the Jacksonville Jaguars signed Murray to a three–year, $19.5 million contract that includes $12 million guaranteed, $10 million guaranteed upon signing, and an initial signing bonus of $5 million.
+He was placed on injured reserve on October 31, due to a neck injury.
+Murray was activated on December 6, ahead of the team's Week 14 matchup against the Indianapolis Colts.